How is it used?

 - "Modulating" antibodies may cross-link the receptors, causing them to be taken up into the muscle cell and removed from the neuromuscular junction.

 Three different types of tests are available to determine which of these may be the problem in a particular individual.
 However, the test that measures "binding" antibodies is most commonly used because it is generally rare for the other two tests to be positive without the "binding" test being positive as well.
-These other tests may be used when a doctor strongly suspects myasthenia gravis and the "binding" test is negative.

 One or more of the AChR antibody tests may be ordered as part of a panel of tests that may also include a striated muscle antibody test to help establish a diagnosis.
 Depending upon results, an anti-MuSK (muscle-specific kinase) antibody test may also be ordered.